 Acne is caused by hormones, and poor hygiene.
 Washing your face with mild soap and using an exfoliating scrub can cleanse clogged pores and remove dead skin cells.

-Just about everyone gets acne at some point in their lives, but sometimes it can be hard to understand exactly what causes acne and how to prevent it from returning.
-Many people think that oily skin leads to acne, but that's not true, the oil glands on your face only become clogged when they're exposed to excess sebum.
+Everyone gets acne at some point, but sometimes, it can be hard to understand exactly what causes acne and how to prevent it from returning.
+Many people think that oily skin leads to acne, but that's not true; the oil glands on your face only become clogged when exposed to excess sebum.
 If you're prone to getting pimples, the trick is figuring out what causes your excess sebum production in the first place.
 Here are the six most common culprits of acne and how you can prevent them from happening again.

 What is acne

-Acne is a condition in which the skin's pores become clogged with oil, dead skin cells, and bacteria.
-A pimple develops when the clog begins to form a whitehead, blackhead, or cyst under the surface of the skin.
-Whiteheads are non-inflamed blemishes that have been accumulating for some time before becoming visible on the surface of the skin.
+Acne is when the skin's pores become clogged with oil, dead skin cells, and bacteria.
+A pimple develops when the clog forms a whitehead, blackhead, or cyst under the skin's surface.
+Whiteheads are non-inflamed blemishes that have accumulated for some time before becoming visible on the skin's surface.
 Blackheads are also non-inflamed but usually result from open comedones (pimples) under the skin.
 Cysts develop when a clogged pore fills with pus and becomes inflamed.
 These can be painful and may last up to six weeks without treatment.

 Causes of acne